Thursday, 11 March 2010

 The title of the book comes from the words that Harold Pinter first spoke to her — at the end of a dinner party in 1975 — were: “Must you go?”
 “I do remember weighing it up,” she says now.
 “I often think what would have happened if I had said, ‘No, I must go home and take the children to school.’
 I will never know.”

-The love and mutual respect they had for each other clearly had a way of mitigating their obvious differing political backgrounds.
-I love Fraser’s loyalty in defending Pinter and her standing by him through very difficult times is inspiring
+The love and mutual respect they had for each other clearly had a way of mitigating their transparent differing political backgrounds.
+I love Fraser’s loyalty in defending Pinter and her standing by him through tough times is inspiring

-The book is not heavily laden with humour but when it comes it is very funny in a telephone exchange with Steve McQueen ("Don't shout at me, Harold, I'm not your butler."
+The book is not heavily laden with humor, but when it comes it is amusing in a telephone exchange with Steve McQueen ("Don't shout at me, Harold, I'm not your butler."
 "I don't shout at my butler.

 To My Wife

 I was dead, and now I live

 You took my hand